 We have established a diverse portfolio of over 80 reference standards comprising fusion proteins, derivatised proteins and biotherapeutic monoclonal antibodies.
 However, the need for bioactivity standards continues to increase due to:

 Examples of standards in the pipeline are provided below:Pipeline of monoclonal antibody (mAb) standards

-For some products, such as Adalimumab and Bevacizumab, it is also important to standardise the target protein which serves as the critical reagent in bioassays.
-The critical reagents above are available as WHO reference standards from NIBSC and a program to deliver working standards for these has also been initiated.
-To donate materials for reference standards or critical reagents (e.g. VEGF, IL-6, IL-23) or to participate in collaborative studies, contact email@example.com.
+For some products, such as Bevacizumab, it is also important to standardise the target protein, VEGF, which serves as the critical reagent in bioassays.
+Some critical reagents for monoclonal antibodies are available as WHO reference standards from NIBSC and a program to deliver working standards for these has also been initiated.
+To donate materials for reference standards or critical reagents (e.g. VEGF, IL-6, IL-23) or to participate in collaborative studies, contact firstname.lastname@example.org.

 Treatment with a biotherapeutic often elicits formation of anti-drug antibodies (ADA) that can impact on clinical efficacy and patient treatment.
 ADA monitoring of patients for clinical decision-making is gaining momentum, however measuring ADAs is challenging and efforts to standardise such assays are recognised as an important step towards ensuring comparability of results.
 Our activities include:

 Efforts to develop antibody standards/panels for monoclonal antibody (mAb) therapeutics such as infliximab, adalimumab, rituximab are being planned.
 To participate in collaborative studies, contact email@example.com.

 We assess the quality of products such as biosimilar medicines to support public health, by responding to incidents such as the TGN 1412 clinical trial and testing falsified medicines/counterfeits seized by MHRA’s enforcement group.